-In the United States as well as Missouri, car accident injuries are common, they can also be deadly.
+In the United States as well as Missouri, car accident injuries are common.
+They can also be deadly.
 Vehicle automotive accidents are consistently a leading cause of death across the 50 states and a source of pain and frustration for thousands of Americans.

 According to the National Highway Traffic Safety Administration (NHTSA), greater than three million individuals are hurt every year in car crashes across the United States.
-In 2017, there were over 57,000 people injured from car accidents in Missouri.
+In 2017, there were over 57,000 people injured in car accidents in Missouri.

-Negligent drivers should be held responsible when they kill or wound a person and our firm has actually been managing auto mishap situations for forty years.
+Negligent drivers should be held responsible when they kill or wound a person, and our firm has actually been managing auto mishap situations for forty years.
 We can and will help if you or a liked one has actually been harmed in an auto crash.

 Spine Injuries Explained

 In order to understand a back injury that was sustained in a car accident, you must first understand the anatomy of the human spine.
-The neck, also called the cervical spine, consists of the top 7 vertebrae (bones) of the spine.
+The neck also called the cervical spine, consists of the top 7 vertebrae (bones) of the spine.
 The bones are identified by the letter C (for cervical) and then the number of the bone, counting from the top.
-So, C3 is the third cervical vertebrae from the top.
+So, C3 is the third cervical vertebra from the top.

 - Personal Injury Lawyer Missouri